powerjungle/fbridge-asyncio/README.md

 # The domain from which you got the cookie.
 cookie_domain = "messenger.com"

+# How fast to restart the script in case facebook randomly stops sending.
+timeout_listen = 3600

 # This section is used so that the script knows which thread to relay to which gateway in matterbridge.
 [threads]
     [threads.1567891234567891] # Here you put the thread id you got from the url in messenger.com